 Popular Skills for Merchandising Assistant

-Overall, survey participants reported applying a fair number of skills to their work.
+Survey results imply that Merchandising Assistants put a diverse skill set to use.
 Most notably, skills in Data Analysis, Microsoft Excel, Merchandising, and Microsoft Office are correlated to pay that is above average.
-Skills that pay less than market rate include Microsoft Word and Microsoft Office.
-Most people familiar with Merchandising also know Microsoft Office.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Word and Microsoft Office.
+Most people experienced in Merchandising also know Microsoft Office.

 Pay by Experience Level for Merchandising Assistant

 Pay by Experience for a Merchandising Assistant has a negative trend.
 An entry-level Merchandising Assistant with less than 5 years of experience can expect to earn an average total compensation of $35,000 based on 161 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Merchandising Assistant with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $40,000 based on 23 salaries.
 An experienced Merchandising Assistant which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $33,000 based on 18 salaries.
 A Merchandising Assistant with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $32,000 based on 6 salaries.

 The three largest American cities — New York, Los Angeles, and Chicago — all offer salaries higher than the national average for Merchandising Assistants.
 In Seattle, salaries are 20 percent below the national average and represent the lowest-paying market.

 Related Job Salaries